sh-oo-bi/randnum/README.md

 # randnum
-A simple web app developed by warp (a web framework in Rust) for generating random numbers.
+A simple web app developed using warp (a web framework in Rust) for generating random numbers.